vivickysummer/gcnotes/addseaflux.md

 below I use **$HEMCO** as the root directory of HEMCO files, **$GCClassic** as the root directory of GEOS-Chem 13.0.0 source code.
 ### 1. check your new HEMCO nc file used to input
-Assume my new CH3I ocean concentration map is stored as : $HEMCO/CH3I/v2021-01/MONTHLY.OCEAN.CH3I.$YYYY.nc need to determining if your netCDF file is COARDS-compliant, i.e. GEOS-Chem-accepted normaly, you can find a script **isCoards** in this path: $GCClassic/src/GEOS-Chem/NcdfUtil/perl/
+Assume my new CH3I ocean concentration map is stored as : **$HEMCO/CH3I/v2021-01/MONTHLY.OCEAN.CH3I.$YYYY.nc** \
+firstly I need to determining if your netCDF file is **COARDS-compliant**, i.e. GEOS-Chem-accepted\
+normaly, you can find a script **isCoards** in this path: **$GCClassic/src/GEOS-Chem/NcdfUtil/perl/**, which can be used to examine your nc file \
 ```
-ls ~/p-pliu40-0/GC/GCClassic.13.0.0/src/GEOS-Chem/NcdfUtil/perl/
+ls ~/p-pliu40-0/GC/GCClassic.13.0.0/src/GEOS-Chem/NcdfUtil/perl/isCoards
 ```
 To use this script, you need to load package **ncl** to activate **ncdump** command by:
 ```